AbateLab/DAb-seq/README.md

 ## Sequencing Data and Examples

 All data from the initial DAb-seq publication is available in FASTQ format at on the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA602320).
-In addition, the compressed HDF5 file for the three cell line validation experiment is included in the 'sample_data' folder of this repository.
+In addition, the compressed HDF5 file for the three cell line validation experiment is included in the `sample_data` folder of this repository.
 A Jupyter Notebook providing example analysis code is also included in this folder.